DeKUT-DSAIL/water-resource-on-kenet/README.md

 ## Introduction

-InfluxDB is an open-source database for storing time series data.
+<p align="justify">InfluxDB is an open-source database for storing time series data.
 This data can come from logging and monitoring systems or from IOT (Internet of Things) devices.
 KENET, Kenya Education Network, is Kenya's National Research and Education Network.
 It serves education and research institutions in Kenya by providing internet connectivity, cloud services(processing and storage) and research grants.
 Highlighted in this repository is a procedure on how to setup an InfluxDB database on a kenet server that in turn stores data from IoT sensor nodes.
-Figure.1 is a block diagram that highlights the entire system.
+Figure.1 is a block diagram that highlights the entire system.</p>

 | ![kenet1](/img/block2.PNG) |
 |:--:|